JSBA Home About Jacob Sheep JSBA Registry Information Member Classifieds Fiber Listings

 • Straight profile

-• Nasal septum and mouth should be dark pigmented in adults even thought the muzzle patch may be absent
+• Nasal septum and mouth should be dark pigmented in adults even though the muzzle patch may be absent

 EARS: